in-ventures/inventures-way/README.md

 * TYPINGS: use typings as much as posible so to prevent type injection erros
 * Use Merge Squash for pull request to make it easier to find different pull requests
 * Whenever creating a new file make sure the copyrights have been added
-* Send pull request often, as a rule of thumb do not accumulate more than a days work
+* Send pull request often, as a rule of thumb do not accumulate more than one day of work
-* Document using TypeScript guidelines - particularly for logic intensive features (e.g. redux)
+* Document using TSDoc/JSDoc guidelines (see example below) - particularly for logic intensive features (e.g. redux)
 * Use a service to console.log only in development mode - use husky to ensure only the logger service is used
 * Add API urls as an environment variable